gurusabarish/hugo-profile/exampleSite/content/blogs/rich-content.md

 You can learn more about this [here](https://cloudinary.com/documentation/responsive_images).

-Set the `cloudinary_cloud_name` parameter in your site config to use this shortcode.
+Set the `cloudinaryCloudName` parameter in your site config to use this shortcode.

 ```
 {{</* dynamic-img src="/my/image/on/cloudinary" title="A title for the image" */>}}